felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Well, here it is.
 This is the moment when my mind clicked and realized *I* had learning anxiety.
 Before writing it down and seeing it with my own eyes for the first time --- "learning anxiety" --- this is a concept that felt somewhat alien to me.
-On one hand, it made sense and described accurately how I felt.
-On the other hand, how could I claim to have learning anxiety if I had a Masters in Physics?
+While it did make logical sense and described accurately how I felt, how could I claim to have learning anxiety if I had a Masters in Physics?
 Clearly, I had above average learning abilities, right?
 I felt like I had no excuse to feel the way I was feeling.